aFightClub/Rails-Framework/README.md

 ## What are the super powers?

 When you are running the CLI you can use plain text to generate new scaffoldings.
-For example, you can say "I want a new model called 'User' with a 'name' and 'email' field" and it will generate the model, controller, views, and migrations for you and edit the appropriate files.
+For example, you can say "I want a new model called 'User' with a 'name' and 'email' field" and it will generate the model and migrations for you and edit the appropriate files for extra fast startup.

 ## Requirements
 Make sure you have PostgreSQL and Ruby installed on your machine.